Label-efficient multi-organ segmentation with a diffusion model: Methods

-The transferring strategy, depicted in Fig. \ref{fig: framework} (b), involves four steps.
-Firstly, we initialize the segmentation network using the same architecture as the noise-predicting network in DDPM.
-This segmentation network also includes two scales (128 and 256) based on the width of the Resblock in the sampling blocks.
-To select the most suitable pre-trained models for our task, we assumed that the optimal network for the generation task would also have the best feature representation ability for labeled images.
-Therefore, based on the results presented in Table \ref{table:ddpm resolution 256}, we chose the best-performing model and loaded its pre-trained weights into the segmentation network.
-Specifically, for the network with a width of 128, we selected the pre-trained network at 250,000 iterations, and for the network with a width of 256, we chose the pre-trained network at 300,000 iterations in DDPM.
+As shown in Figure \ref{fig1: framework} \textbf{(B)}, the transfer strategy aims to transfer the pre-trained model in DDPM to multi-organ segmentation tasks.
+First, we initialize the weights of segmentation U-Net from the noise predictor U-Net in DDPM.
+The checkpoint selection criterion assumes that optimal generation performance correlates with the quality of feature representations.
+Based on the results in Table \ref{table1: ddpm resolution 256}, we consequently loaded pre-trained weights from 250,000 iterations for U-Net (c=128) and 300,000 iterations for U-Net (c=256).

-Secondly, we address the input discrepancy between the denoising U-Net network in DDPM and the U-Net network used for segmentation tasks.
-While the denoising U-Net requires both the noisy image and the diffusion step $t$ as inputs, the segmentation U-Net only requires the image to be segmented.
-To address this difference, we treat the diffusion step value as a hyper-parameter that influences the initialization of network parameters, determining the scale and shift for each Resblock in the network.
-The impact of the diffusion step value on the downstream task is expected to be significant, and the experimental results in Section \ref{section: Experiments and Results} will analyze this empirical hyper-parameter and provide insights for multi-organ segmentation tasks.
+Second, we address the input discrepancy between the noise predictor U-Net in DDPM and the segmentation U-Net.
+While the noise predictor U-Net requires both the noisy image and the diffusion step $t$ as inputs, the segmentation U-Net only requires the image to be segmented.
+To address the difference, we treat the diffusion step value as a hyper-parameter that influences the initialization of network parameters, which determines the scale and shift for each Resblock in the network.
+The impact of the diffusion step value on the downstream task is significant.
+The experimental results in Section \ref{section: Experiments and Results} are presented to provide insights for the diffusion step setting in multi-organ segmentation tasks.